Anyone else think kid magazines might get your kids and students reading more?

 $19.95 / year

-Sports Illustrated Kids gives sports fans all the best sports updates as well as nutrition information, goal setting, performance tips, interviews, quizzes, stories, stats, comics, athlete bios and much more.
-It’s a dense magazine, you’ll find a LOT of reading material for every athletic interest.
+Sports Illustrated Kids is a sports magazine for kids!
+It gives kids ages 8 to 14 the best sports updates, nutrition information, goal setting, performance tips, interviews, quizzes, stories, stats, comics, athlete bios, and much more.
+It’s a dense magazine so you’ll find a LOT of reading material for every athletic interest.
 You’ll also get a tear-out mini-poster and sports cards in the issues, too.

 OWL